Site iconSite icon SAG Infotech Official Tax Blog Upto 20% Off on Tax Software for You

 New Rules of TDS Certificate for NRIs

-Non-resident Indians (NRIs) need to get a Tax Deduction at Source (TDS) certificate in order to avoid having taxes deducted on income generated in India.
+Non-resident Indians (NRIs) need to get a Tax Deduction at Source (TDS) certificate to avoid having taxes deducted on income generated in India.
 NRIs cannot utilize Form 15G/H to excuse themselves from TDS on their income as residents may.
 Instead, they must submit an application to the assessing officer to get a certificate that either lowers or completely removes the tax deduction rate.

 The procedure, rules, and format for acquiring these TDS certificates have recently been updated by the Central Board of Direct Taxes (CBDT), which published a circular on September 27, 2023.
 Although there have been modifications to how NRIs apply for the lower or nil TDS certificate, tax experts have remarked that the new standards are very similar to the previous ones.